Skip to main content

 When Is Built-Up Roofing Best Used?

-Built-Up Roofing (BUR) systems are best suited for specific types of properties and situations where their unique characteristics align with the building's needs.
+Built-up roofing (BUR) systems are best suited for specific types of properties and situations where their unique characteristics align with the building's needs.
 Here are some types of properties and situations where BUR is commonly used:

 hot tar being mopped on a flat roof